Your Journey Starts Here

 Criteria

-Our 1L Patent Prosecution Summer Associate position is open to first-year law students who:
+Our 2L Summer Associate positions are open to law students who:

-• Are committed to practicing in Seattle after law school; and
+• Are committed to practicing in the location to which they apply after law school.

 To Apply

-Our online application site for the 1L Patent Prosecution Summer Associate position in the Seattle office opens in early December, and your application must be received by 11:59 pm PST on January 8, 2023 to be considered.
+Our online application site for Summer Associate opportunities opens in early June, and your application must be received by 11:59 pm PDT on Sunday, July 30, 2023 to be considered.
 We will review and interview candidates on a rolling basis.
 To apply, you must submit your documents online via our application site (we will not accept applications via email).
 Please make sure your contact information is current and that your voicemail can receive messages.
 You will need the following documents ready to upload for your application:

 • Current Resume*